hyperwatch/hyperwatch/docs/input.md

 The Nginx log format parser allows you to specify a log format using a [Nginx log format specification](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format).

-If you are using Nginx, you can simply copy-and-paste the format specification from the Nginx configuration file to the Access Watch input configuration file.
+If you are using Nginx, you can simply copy-and-paste the format specification from the Nginx configuration file to the Hyper Watch input configuration file.

 ```javascript
 {